Mohamed Farah. Photo by Patrick McGuire.

 It makes Dixon seem like a very scary place.

 It does, man, it does.
 And it’s far, far from it.
 I don’t know if you've been there… You’re going to be shocked.
 You’re going to be like, This isn’t the place I saw on the news.
 Because it’s far from it.
-It’s a really nice neighbourhood.
+It’s a really nice neighborhood.

 For the 11- and 12 year-olds living in Dixon now, what kind of impression has all of this left?

 That’s the question we have right now.
-[Since Project Traveller], people were angry mainly for two reasons: the effect it’s going to have in terms of the community’s [reputation] and what these kids see right now; and B.) The kids who are caught up in the whole justice and religious aspect of it might get radicalised now.
+[Since Project Traveller], people were angry mainly for two reasons: the effect it’s going to have in terms of the community’s [reputation] and what these kids see right now; and B.) The kids who are caught up in the whole justice and religious aspect of it might get radicalized now.

 This is not a fair world, I don’t want to be part of a world where a judge or the mayor is smoking crack from my brother or cousin.
 Then they end up joining a radical group somewhere and go into that kind of stuff.
-That was the biggest fear in the neighbourhood.
+That was the biggest fear in the neighborhood.